www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/09 - Implement Directory Synchronization (az-100-05).md

 #### Task 2: Open Cloud Shell

-1. In the lab virtual machine, in the Edge window showing the Azure portal, set the **Directory + subscription** filter back to the **Default directory** (the Azure AD tenant associated with the Azure subscription you used in the first exercise of this lab.)
+1. In the lab virtual machine, in the Edge window showing the Azure portal, set the **Directory + subscription** filter back to the **Default Directory** (the Azure AD tenant associated with the Azure subscription you used in the first exercise of this lab.)

     > **Note**: The **Directory + subscription** filter appears to the left of the notification icon in the toolbar of the Azure portal.